getgrav/grav-learn/pages/05.admin-panel/11.faq/docs.md

 ### Adding and Managing Users

 When you first install the Grav Admin plugin, you will be prompted to create an admin user when you point your browser at your site.
-This is a simple web form that ensure at least one admin user has been created.
+This is a simple web form that ensures at least one admin user has been created.

 ![New User](../introduction/new-user.png)